Prathameshk11/WEB-DEV-PROJECT/README.md

 # WEB-DEV-PROJECT

-This is a simple web development project to showcase my learning progress and consistency.
+In this repository, I will be adding simple web development projects to showcase my learning progress and consistency.

+## Project Features

+- Basic HTML structure
+- CSS for styling
+- JavaScript for interactivity